 For comparison, with the Silver Pass you pay less but then can’t ski for free during peak times between Christmas and the end of February.
 If you want to ski during the blackout periods you have to buy discounted day tickets.
 With the Gold Pass, on the other hand, you pay a higher price but can ski whenever you want.

-Prices for the 2022 Cypress Gold Pass in late February were the following.
-(In brackets are the prices from the previous season both during and after the initial flash sale.)
+Prices for the 2025/26 Cypress Gold Pass as of mid-March in 2025 are the following.
+(In brackets are the prices from the previous season.)

 Cypress Cross-Country Season Passes

-Also, for an additional fee, passholders can usually get a “Nordic Plus” membership where they can also get unlimited access to Cypress Mountain’s tubing and snowshoeing trails for the full season.
-In 2020 the cost for the “Nordic Plus” benefit was $39.
+Also, for an additional fee, passholders can get a “Nordic Plus” membership where they also get unlimited access to Cypress Mountain’s tubing and snowshoeing trails for the full season.
+In 2025 the cost for the “Nordic Plus” benefit is $59.

 Spring Season & Beach Passes

-In addition to the Regular Silver and Gold Passes, new passholders of all ages can pay $199 and get to ski for the remainder of the current season.
+In addition to the Regular Silver and Gold Passes, new passholders of all ages can usually pay and get to ski for the remainder of the current season.

 Cypress Pass Protection